 The most notable feature of the Sport Vpro is the three separate modes for the different scenarios.
 In our case, we are looking for a single rangefinder that can be used in both golf and hunting.
 In this regard, the Vpro comes with three separate modes.
 The first mode is the normal mode; this is suitable to measure any target within 900 yards range accurately.

 The second mode is the golf mode.
 This mode activates several useful features like Jolt or vibration pulse, pin-seeking within 170 yards, and flag-lock within 350 yards distance from the target.
 The third mode is the speed mode suitable for hunting.
-This mode is also known as the speed mode; it is capable of measuring the speed of moving objects up to 300km/h.
+This model is also known as the speed mode; it is capable of measuring the speed of moving objects up to 300km/h.

 2. Vortex Optics Impact Laser Rangefinders